axeldelafosse/stemgen/README.md

 - `pip install demucs` or `pip install spleeter`
 - `echo "alias stemgen=/Documents/stemgen/stemgen" >> ~/.zshrc`

-## How to use the droplet

-Pro tip: you can put the droplet in your dock

-- Drag and drop a single track, multiple tracks or a directory on the `stemgen-droplet`

-## How to customize and re-create the droplet
+## How to customize and create the droplet

 I included a slightly modified version of AppleScript-droplet.
 You can learn more on the repo https://github.com/RichardBronosky/AppleScript-droplet

 - Edit `stemgen` with the OUTPUT_PATH you want for example
-- Remove `stemgen-droplet`
 - Drag and drop `stemgen` on the `script2droplet-droplet` file in Finder

-or

-- Edit `stemgen`
-- `cp stemgen stemgen-droplet.app/Contents/Resources/Scripts/main`
+## How to use the droplet

+Pro tip: you can put the droplet in your dock

+- Drag and drop a single track, multiple tracks or a directory on the `stemgen-droplet`

 ## Performance

-- I recommend to use Demucs with the `mdx_extra` model.
-This is now the default.
 - Stemgen supports 16-bit and 24-bit audio files!
 - Stemgen needs to downsample the track to 44.1kHz to avoid problems with the separation software because the models are trained on 44.1kHz audio files.
 - You may notice that the output file is pretty big.
 Apple Lossless Codec (ALAC) for audio encoding is used for lossless audio compression at the cost of increased file size.